felipead/http-token-auth/README.md

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/felipead/http-token-auth).
-Before submitting pull requests, please follow the guidelines below.
+Before contributing, please read the [contributing guidelines](CONTRIBUTING.md).

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

 ### Development